-In October 2022, the IASB issued amendments to IAS 1, Presentation of Financial Statements - Classification of Liabilities as Current or Non-Current and Noncurrent Liabilities with Covenants.
+In October 2023, the IASB issued amendments to IAS 1, Presentation of Financial Statements - Classification of Liabilities as Current or Non-Current and Noncurrent Liabilities with Covenants.
 These amendments increase the disclosure required to enable users of financial statements to understand the risk that non-current liabilities with covenants could become repayable within 12 months.
 The amendments are effective January 1, 2024, with early adoption permitted.
 Retrospective application is required on adoption.
-The Company does not expect these amendments to have a material effect on its consolidated financial statements, however, the Company does expect an increase to the accounting information disclosed.
+The Company determined that these amendments didn't have a material effect on its consolidated financial statements.